pk604187/PallaviKale_CBATest/README.md

 1. Find pet by status -- Tags --> @Get @GetPetByStatus - completed
 2. Find pet by ID -- Tags --> @Get @GetPetById - completed
 3. Create a pet in the store -- Tags @Post @CreatePet - completed
-4. update the pet in the store -- Tags @Post @UpdatePet - Some issue with API on portal, inprogress
+4. update the pet in the store -- Tags @Post @UpdatePet - completed

 To run the API test using Github Action Workflow, please follow below steps